 Sweet, Sweet, Sugar

-Sweet tastes create a pleasure response that is hard-wired into the human brain.
-The mouth pleasure of sweet foods paired with their ability to alleviate stress and even reduce symptoms of pain and depression make it very difficult for most people to control their sugar intake.
+The flavor and experience of sweet foods create a pleasure response that’s hard-wired in the human brain.
+The taste of sweets paired with their ability to alleviate stress and even reduce feelings of pain¹ make it difficult for some people to control their sugar intake.

 Sugar comes in a few forms, namely sucrose, fructose, and glucose.
 Sucrose is the scientific name for table sugar, which is made up of fructose and glucose.
 Glucose and fructose are the sugars found in foods ranging from fruits and vegetables to dairy, grains, and processed foods.

-Although all three are considered ‘sugar’, their chemical structures vary wildly, and the way that your body digests and metabolizes them dictates how they affect your well-being.
-Understanding the difference between types of sugars and their impacts on the body is imperative to incorporating sweetness into your life without harming your health.
+All three of these compounds are considered ‘sugar,’ however, their chemical structures vary, and the way that your body digests and metabolizes them dictates how they affect your well-being.
+Understanding the different types of sugars and their impact on the body is crucial to knowing how to add some sugary goodness into your life without harming your health.

-The quality and type of sugar you incorporate into your diet will have a profoundly different impact on your body.
-Whether or not a specific source of sugar is healthy depends on where it comes from and how it was processed, as well as its nutritional profile, fructose to glucose ratios, glycemic index, and its favorable (or unfavorable) health effects.
+The quality and type of sugar you add to your diet can have a profoundly different impact on your body.
+Whether or not a specific source of sugar is healthy depends on where it comes from, how it was processed, its fructose to glucose ratios, glycemic index, and its favorable (or unfavorable) health effects.

 What Makes a Sweetener Unhealthy?

-Glucose and fructose are both monosaccharides, the building blocks of carbohydrates, and they are found naturally in whole foods like fruit, honey, and starchy vegetables.
-Although they can contain varying degrees of fructose and glucose, all whole-foods naturally contain a combination of the two sugars.
+Glucose and fructose are both monosaccharides, the building blocks of carbohydrates, and they are usually found in natural whole foods like fruit, honey, and starchy vegetables.
+Although they can have varying levels of fructose and glucose, all whole foods naturally contain a combination of the two sugars.

-These highly-processed, isolated versions of sugar are non-existent in whole foods and are typically associated with health issues.
-For example, excess pure fructose consumption is linked to serious health issues such as dyslipidemia, non-alcoholic fatty liver disease, insulin resistance, and even type 2 diabetes.
+These highly-processed, isolated versions of sugar don’t naturally exist in whole foods and are typically associated with certain health issues.
+For example, too much pure fructose consumption can impact cholesterol levels, liver health, blood sugar management, and more.³

-Additionally, these highly-processed sugars lose much of their nutritional density, which means you are left with all the calories and few (to none) of the nutritional benefits of natural sweeteners.
-This is the case when we compare refined white sugar and coconut sugar, both of which are indeed processed sugars, but the degree of processing yields a product that has a vastly different impact on the body.
-Coconut sugar has a glycemic index nearly half that of white sugar (35 vs. 65) and is loaded with minerals and vitamins lost in the processing of white sugar.
-This means the resulting physiological response of refined sugar is certainly different than coconut sugar, including blood sugar spikes, energy crashes, mood, and negative effects on body composition.
+Also, when these sugars are highly-processed, they lose much of their nutrition, which means you’re left with all the calories and few (to none) of the health benefits.
+This is the case when we compare refined white sugar and coconut sugar, both of which are processed sugars, but the degree of processing creates products that have very different impacts on the body.

 What Makes a Sweetener Healthy?

-In general, healthier sweetener choices are very close to (or are still in) their natural form.
-Minimally processed, whole-food sugar sources contain many, if not all, of the natural minerals and phytonutrients that make for nutrient-dense foods.
-This also has a dramatic impact on the glycemic index, as we see in coconut sugar compared to white sugar.
+In general, healthier sweeteners are very close to (or are still in) their natural form.
+They’re minimally processed, whole food sugar sources that keep many, if not all, of the natural minerals and phytonutrients intact.
+This also has a big impact on the glycemic index, as we see in the example comparing coconut sugar to white sugar.

 Some of The Healthiest Sweeteners

-Stevia has gotten a full endorsement from some players in the health industry and has copped some heat from others.
-Factoring in both sides of the debate, it seems that stevia may not only be harmless in small doses but possibly even beneficial.
-The key is moderation because preliminary studies suggest that having a sweet taste with almost no influx of calories (stevia contains almost none) may actually cause an insulin response.
-However, in moderation, the satisfaction of sweetness without the caloric intake may actually improve blood sugar control in diabetics and promote a natural moderation of sweet foods.
+Stevia has gotten a full endorsement from some people in the health industry and has gotten heat from others.
+Factoring in both sides of the debate, it seems that stevia may not only be virtually harmless in small doses but possibly even beneficial.

-Honey has a unique metabolic effect on the body that is far different than refined sugars, despite its high fructose content.
-Raw honey contains enzymes and other proteins, trace minerals, B vitamins, antioxidants, prebiotics, probiotics, flavonoids, and other polyphenols.
+Honey has a unique metabolic effect on the body in that it’s far different from refined sugars, despite its high fructose content.
+Raw honey contains enzymes, proteins, trace minerals, B vitamins, antioxidants, prebiotics, probiotics, flavonoids, and other polyphenols.

 But honey, fruit, and stevia aren’t the only healthy, natural, and nutrient-dense sweeteners.
 Other options include: